-In making their assessment of going concern, the Directors have reviewed forecasts for a period of at least 12 months from the date of approval of these financial statements.
+In making their assessment of going concern, the Directors have reviewed forecasts, under both a successful RTO process and one which entails finding another target company, for a period of at least 12 months from the date of approval of these financial statements.
 The Directors recognise the small cost base of the Company and their ability to conserve cash.
 As a result the Directors consider that the Company has sufficient funds for the required timeframe and as such they consider it appropriate to adopt the going concern basis in the preparation of the financial statements.